wayne-monical/pheweb/README.md

-For a list of available instances of PheWeb, navigate [here](http://pheweb.sph.umich.edu).
-For a walk-through demo see [here](etc/demo.md#demo-navigating-pheweb).
-If you have questions or comments, check out our [Google Group](https://groups.google.com/g/pheweb-umich).
+This is version of Pheweb is edited by Wayne Monical in collaboration with Atlas Khan, PhD in the Kiryluk lab at Columbia University.
+This version of Pheweb displays different sample counts across SNPs and phenotypes.
+For more information about Pheweb, please see the original repository [here](https://github.com/statgen/pheweb).

 ![screenshot of PheWAS plot](https://cloud.githubusercontent.com/assets/862089/25474725/3edbe256-2b02-11e7-8abb-0ca26d406b11.png)

-# How to Cite PheWeb
+## How to Cite PheWeb
-If you use the PheWeb code base for your work, please cite our paper:
+If you use the PheWeb code base for your work, please cite the paper fromn the original repository:

 Gagliano Taliun, S.A., VandeHaar, P. et al. Exploring and visualizing large-scale genetic associations by using PheWeb. *Nat Genet* 52, 550–552 (2020).

-# How to Build a PheWeb for your Data

-If this is broken, [open an issue on github](https://github.com/statgen/pheweb/issues/new) and hopefully I can help.

 ### 1. Install PheWeb